top of page

 SEO content writers understand this.

-Your main web page(s) are where you want to direct most visitors.
+Your main web page(s) are often where you want to direct most visitors.
 The SEO optimized content on your blog pages, however, is designed to keep bringing in newcomers who have found you for something else.

 Basically, they found you because they were looking for something not covered on your home page or your SEO-optimised product/service pages.